Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 2. Download and print a copy of Form SP 7-0015, Application to Obtain a Copy of a Police Report.

-4. Send the application and the $22 processing fee to the Pennsylvania State Police, Attn: Crash Reports Unit, 1800 Elmerton Avenue, Harrisburg, PA, 17110.
+4. Send the application and the $22 processing fee to the Pennsylvania State Police, Attn: Crash Reports Unit, 1800 Elmerton Ave., Harrisburg, PA, 17110.

 In some districts, you may be able to request a copy of your report in person at your local police department.
-You might want to call the appropriate station to inquire about its policies and fees for obtaining copies of crash reports.
+You may want to call the appropriate station to inquire about its policies and fees for obtaining copies of crash reports.
+The personal injury attorneys at Cordisco & Saile LLC can obtain copies of police crash reports for you.

-What if I find a mistake on the report?
+What if I Find a Mistake in the Report?

-Police reports are kept on file and can be freely viewed by certain persons and agencies, including your insurance company, the federal government, the military, and your and other involved parties’ attorneys.
-The contents of the report have the potential to harm you – legally, speaking – particularly if the records are inaccurate.
+Police reports are kept on file and can be viewed by certain persons and agencies, including your insurance company, the federal government, the military, and the involved parties’ attorneys.
+The report’s content can harm your claim and right to compensation, particularly if the records are inaccurate.

-Police officers who investigate Pennsylvania auto accidents generally do their best to create fair and accurate reports.
-The reality, however, is that accident reports can contain mistakes and oversights.
-If you notice an inaccuracy on your report that you think may affect your case, you need to take steps to correct it.
+Police officers investigating Pennsylvania auto accidents generally do their best to create fair and accurate reports.
+However, the reality is that accident reports sometimes contain mistakes and oversights.
+If you notice an inaccuracy in your report that may affect your case, you need to take steps to correct it.

-One way to go about this is to call the officer directly to discuss that matter.
-The report will mention the officer’s name, and you can call him/her directly at the station.
-We actually recommend against this method, though.
-Police officers oftentimes are so burdened with duties that they are not able to respond to requests to correct accident reports.
-Investigating police officers might also get annoyed at your requests, which could wind up further harming your case.
+One way to do this is to call the officer directly to discuss that matter.
+Reports mention the officers’ names, and you can call them directly at their stations.
+However, we recommend you don’t attempt this method.
+Police officers are often so burdened with their duties that they cannot respond to requests to correct accident reports.
+An investigating police officer might also get annoyed at your requests, which could further harm your case.

-A better route to take to correct mistakes on police reports is to have your attorney handle the request.
-Accident attorneys know how to tactfully communicate with police officers and resolve the matter efficiently.
+A better option for correcting mistakes on police reports is to have an experienced and skilled attorney handle the request.
+An accident attorney will know how to communicate tactfully with the police officer and resolve the matter efficiently while protecting your rights and interests.

-Police reports contain a lot of information that will be very instrumental when filing an injury claim or lawsuit.
-The report will include key details about the incident such as the following.
+A police report contains a lot of information that is instrumental when filing an injury claim or lawsuit.
+The report will include key details about the incident, such as the following:

 • Each party’s contact and vehicle info